selimyanat/aave-like-protocol/docs/why-is-collateral-needed.md

-# Why is a collateral needed ?
+# Why Is A Collateral Needed ?

 To understand the rational behind the collateral mechanism in DeFI, let's draw a parallel with its counterpart in TradFi:
 The credit score.
 This nuumerical value represnets a borrower's creditworthiness and indicates the likelihood of repaying